 There's just something about a dusty pale pink house.
 This 1920s historic home in Wisconsin, the Henry Werner-Stateson House, feels welcoming and homey.
 Light pink is an excellent choice for anyone who wants to add a little color to their stucco home without going too bold or bright.

 A blue house is playful, charming, and cozy.
 This Salt Lake City home featured by Very Fine House shows how well blue works on stucco.
 This home uses a monochromatic palette, including lighter blue siding and darker blue shutters.

 If you are having your home constructed and want a stucco exterior, the quickest and least expensive way to get the color you want is for the stucco professionals to tint the stucco before application.
 If you don't like the color, you can paint over the stucco with ordinary exterior house paint.Continue to 9 of 10 below.

 Painting stucco gray, like this home featured by PhenX Stucco and Siding company in Ontario, Canada, translates to a contemporary vibe that feels updated and fresh.
 It works well with other materials like brick or stone and is a lovely way to give your home depth while keeping it neutral.

 Lime Green Accents

-We love this white stucco home from cottage_a_day that gives off a wonderfully beachy vibe, with a twist.
-Though the house is a typical white, the lime green front door and garage add a little playfulness to the style and a major upgrade to the curb appeal.
+This white stucco home gives off a wonderfully beachy vibe with a twist of nature.
+The house is typical white, featuring an earthy, lime green front door and garage.
+The burst of color adds a little playfulness to the style and upgrades the home's curb appeal.